KUTlime/PowerShell-Open-Here-Module/README.md

 ```

 # Notes
 Windows Terminal doesn't responds to RunAs request from the context menu.
-This problem is under investigation.
-A nasty workaround has been implemented to support Windows Terminal shortcut with elevated privileges.
+This problem is a limitation of the UWP platform.
+A workaround has been implemented to support Windows Terminal shortcut with elevated privileges.

 # FAQ
 ### Are there any plans to extend the functionality of this module?